 Looking for a pharmaceutical industry overview?
 Let’s start with the world’s biggest pharmaceutical markets, the US and Europe.

 All of the biggest pharma companies on Pharmaceutical Technology’s list of the 10 top pharmaceutical companies by market share are located in those two regions.

 Although areas like China and India have seen growth in recent years, when it comes to the life sciences space — and in particular the pharma industry — the US and Europe remain on top for pharmaceutical consumption and development.
 That’s due to potent capital opportunities and expanding demand for products and devices.

 In these two locations, healthy and transparent systems allow public companies to bring their products to market after proper vetting.
-Meanwhile, patents allow the protection of novel candidates and treatments for serious diseases.
+Patents act as protection of novel candidates and treatments for serious diseases.
 With that in mind, here the Investing News Network provides a pharmaceutical industry overview, breaking down the two top pharmaceutical regions.

 Pharmaceutical industry overview: US

-The US dominates the pharmaceutical market, both in consumption and development.
+The US dominates the pharmaceutical market and pharmaceutical trends, both in consumption and development.
 In terms of pharmaceutical drugs, pricing remains a constant topic of debate in the country.
 According to STAT, prescription drug spending in the nation is estimated to add up to US$600 billion by 2023, up from an estimated US$500 billion in 2019.

 In terms of breakthrough medicinal products, in 2018 the US Food and Drug Administration’s (FDA) Center for Drug Evaluation and Research approved a record 59 novel pharmaceutical products.
 Most of the products were for rare diseases, including the first drug to treat smallpox and the first treatment for hypophosphatemia.
 The first cannabidiol-based drug was also approved by the regulatory agency.